Balancing Covariates via Propensity Score Weighting: Introduction

 Section \ref{sec:fundamentals} introduces the general framework of balancing weights and defines corresponding estimands.
-Section \ref{sec:largesample} presents two large-sample properties of the nonparametric weighting estimators, following which we propose the overlap weight in Section \ref{sec:overlap} and discuss its theoretical and practical properties.
-In Section \ref{sec:examples}, we illustrate the proposed method through two applications.
+Section \ref{sec:largesample} presents three large-sample properties of the nonparametric weighting estimators.
+In Section \ref{sec:overlap} we propose the overlap weights, present a small-sample exact balance result, and describe the new matching-weighting hybrid method.
+In Section \ref{sec:examples}, we illustrate the proposed methods through simulations and two real applications.
 Section \ref{sec:conclusion} concludes.